rob-k/rob-k.github.io/readme.md

 ## 4. Make the App register and unregister the BroadcastReceivers and save the data of the CRDT-Framework to the device storage

 This should be done in the `onResume()` and `onPause()` methods of your `Activity`s.
-It is recommended to outsource this code in a a method that will be called in all activities if you have more than one activity.
+It is recommended to outsource this code to a method that will be called in all activities (e.g. once again, in your `Application`), if you have more than one activity .

 ```java
 /**